informidas/real-world-data-analytics/curriculum/supplemental/intro-to-terminal.md

 ![terminal-app-windows](img/launch-terminal-graphically-windows.png "How to launch terminal on Windows")

 ### Via the run command
-Alternately, we could also type **cmd** in the search field on the taskbar and press ENTER to launch the terminal window.
+Alternately, we could also type **cmd** or **command** in the search field on the taskbar and press ENTER to launch the terminal window.

 ![run-cmd-command](img/run-cmd-command.png "How to launch terminal on Windows using CMD command")